Is it OK for your dog to eat Vaccinium berries?

 … Do you take vitamins?

-If you do, it’s likely because you want to make sure that … no matter what you eat … you get enough vitamins every day.
+If you do, it’s likely because you want to make sure that … whatever you eat … you get enough vitamins every day.

 Well … blueberries are kind of like a natural multivitamin for your dog.